 Capped brood – When the larvae develop into a pupa, they make a cocoon while in the cell, and the nurse bees seal the cell with a layer of wax.
 That action is known as capping, and the result is a pupating bee in a capped cell.

 Chalkbrood – A fungal disease that affects the brood.
 Bee larvae ingest the spores when feeding.
-These spores then spread inside the gut of the larvae starving them and causing them to mummify.
-It is most common in chilly, damp weather and worsened when the colony doesn’t have enough bees to keep the hive well-ventilated.
+These spores then spread inside the gut of the larvae, starving them and causing them to mummify.
+It is most common in chilly, damp weather and worsens when the colony doesn’t have enough bees to keep the hive well-ventilated.